NENA is proud to support three community gardens in our neighborhoods.

 NENA Pollinator Workshops

-Each year, NENA volunteers offer educational workshops such as the very popular Grow Monarch Habitat Workshop in May, and the Milkweed for Monarchs workshop in October.
-In preparation for the Monarch Festival, the Monarch Lab from the University of Minnesota hosts free Monarch Rearing workshop.
+Each year, NENA volunteers offer educational workshops such as the very popular Grow Monarch Habitat Workshop in May and the Milkweed for Monarchs workshop in October.
+In preparation for the Monarch Festival, the Monarch Lab from the University of Minnesota hosts free Monarch Rearing workshop in August.
 Check the NENA Community Calendar for dates and registration information.